adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ## Implementation

-We'll be creating a simple go application that'll be runnable on local.
+We'll be creating a simple Go application that'll be runnable on local.

 ### Project Setup

 We'll be using the [`client-go`](https://github.com/kubernetes/client-go) to interact with Kubernetes.

-Create directory and initialize the go package
+Create a directory and initialise the Go package.

 ```
 mkdir k8s-job-demo